emil-muradov/ragout/README.md

-# Ragout A Monorepo
+### Ragout A Monorepo

-There are supposed to be different apps in /cmd
+Apps are located in `/cmd`.
+Each app has its own README describing the purpose of the app and how to set it up on your machine.